top of page

 Everyone lives forever in another form after they die, as Luke 16:19-31 reveals.
 But what does Jesus mean by eternal life?
 According to John 17:3, eternal life means living with God—He alone possesses true eternal life.
 To live forever is to know Him and to be with Him eternally.

 What about those who live forever in death?
 Genesis 3:5 shows that hell and the lake of fire are what the devil had in mind when he spoke of two possible paths.
 Eternal death means separation from God in everlasting fire.
 Hell is the reality of eternal death.
 You cannot experience peace or joy apart from the Lord, because those feelings come from Him.
-Without Him, there is no peace or joy.
+Without Him, there is no peace or joy after you die.

 No one truly dies.
 The hope of the resurrection assures us that our loved ones who have passed away are still alive on the other side of reality.
 They are not gone, but living in another form, no longer of this earth.
 You will see them again at the resurrection.
 Knowing this, you don’t have to mourn as if they are lost; "dead and gone forever"—they are still alive.

 In 1 Thessalonians 4:13-18, which discusses the first resurrection and the rapture, the Holy Spirit through the apostle Paul explains that the dead are "sleeping"—asleep in death, resting in the dust.
-This means that death is not permanent; it is like sleep because the body will rise again.
-The bodies of your loved ones are asleep in Christ, while their spirits are alive in another realm.
+This means that death is not permanent; it is like sleep because the body will rise again (verse 14).
+The bodies of your loved ones are asleep in Christ, in the earth, while their spirits are alive in another realm, either with God or in hades.
 Their bodies rest in the earth, but their spirits continue on.
 Therefore, you do not need to mourn for your loved ones as if they are lost—they are simply awaiting resurrection, and you will see them again at the resurrection.

 There Is No Death